bigmuflar/ang2-mean-app/README.md

 # MeanApp

-App to demostrate building an angular 2 app in the MEAN stack with the Angular CLI.
+App to demonstrate building an angular 2 app in the MEAN stack with the Angular CLI.

 ## Set up.
 Make sure you have angular cli installed.